Regulation · articles · annexes

 Code of PracticeEU

 The European Commission initiated the process for the first Code of Practice for general-purpose AI models under the AI Act.
-Around 1,000 stakeholders participated in an online plenary to discuss transparency, copyright, risk taxonomy, and mitigation measures.
-The code aims to facilitate compliance with AI Act requirements.
+Around 1,000 stakeholders participated in an online plenary to discuss transparency, copyright rules, and risk assessments.
+The code aims to facilitate compliance with the AI Act's requirements.

 Source: European Commission / AI Office